 Investment Cast Blades

 Boye Knives are made differently than other knives.
 Each Boye blade starts out as a wax model, and a hard porcelain shell is built up around it.
 Molten Cobalt Alloy 6 is poured into the shell, melting out the wax (lost wax), and taking the shape of a blade.
-As the metal cools, a dense network of fully bonded, hard carbide crystals grows throughout the blade in dendritic (tree-like) patterns.
+As the metal cools, a dense, unified network of fully bonded, hard carbide crystals grows throughout the blade in dendritic (tree-like) patterns.
 Each blade has its own one-of-a-kind carbide crystal formations, so no two blades are alike.